 I put some of the oil on a small cotton ball and put a bandaid on it.

-Then next morning the infection was gone, and by the next day it had completely filled in the hole that the infection had created!
+Then the next morning the infection was gone, and by the next day, it had completely filled in the hole that the infection had created!